Malak-Malak language

 Malak-Malak (also spelt Mullukmulluk, Malagmalag), also known as Ngolak-Wonga (Nguluwongga), is an Australian Aboriginal language spoken by the Mulluk-Mulluk people.
-Malakmalak is nearly extinct, with children growing up speaking Kriol or English instead.
+Malak-Malak is nearly extinct, with children growing up speaking Kriol or English instead.
 The language is spoken in the Daly River area around Woolianna and Nauiyu.
 The Kuwema or Tyaraity (Tyeraty) variety is distinct.

 Classification

-Malakmalak was formerly classified in a Northern Daly family along with the "Anson Bay" group of Wagaydy (Patjtjamalh, Wadjiginy, Kandjerramalh) and the unattested Giyug.
-Green concluded that Wagaydy and Malakmalak were two separate language families.
+Malak-Malak was formerly classified as an independent member of the Northern Daly languages, but is now considered a language isolate.
+Along with the "Anson Bay" group of Wagaydy (Patjtjamalh, Wadjiginy, Kandjerramalh) and the unattested Giyug.
+Green concluded that Wagaydy and Malak-Malak were two separate language families.
 Some later classifications have linked them such as Bowern (2011).
-However, the Wagaydy people are recent arrivals in the area, and their language may only similar due to borrowing.
+However, the Wagaydy people are recent arrivals in the area, and their language may only be similar due to borrowing.
 AIATSIS and Glottolog both treat Wagaydy as an isolate and Giyug as unclassifiable.

-In contemporary usage, "Northern Daly" (e.g. Harvey 2003, Cahir 2006, Nordlinger 2017) most often refers specifically to the group of languages which includes Malakmalak and Tyerraty (also known as Guwema), a variety with which MalakMalak differs significantly in vocabulary (65% according to Tryon's 200 word list), but is very close to morphologically.
+In contemporary usage, "Northern Daly" (e.g. Harvey 2003, Cahir 2006, Nordlinger 2017) most often refers specifically to the group of languages which includes Malak-Malak and Tyerraty (also known as Guwema), a variety with which Malak-Malak differs significantly in vocabulary (65% according to Tryon's 200 word list), but is very close to morphologically.